 Check the download server to get the latest release.

-Sources: official git repository and GitHub mirror.
+Sources: official git repository.

 GNU General Public License v3.0 (GPL-3.0+).

 mkdir _build cd _build cmake .. make make DESTDIR="/path/to/install" install ./path/to/install/bin/taptempo